learn-co-curriculum/python-p3-v2-cli-orm/README.md

 > 2
 Enter the department's name: Payroll
 <Department 1: Payroll, Building A, 5th Floor>
-Please select an option:
-0. Exit the program
-...
 ```

 Try entering a name that does not match any department: